 Applying to live on campus Housing Application

-Once you are admissions complete, you’re ready to take the next step to making your time on campus the best four years of your life.
+Once you are admissions complete, you’re ready to take the next step in your college preparations and apply for housing.
 You do not need to be admitted to apply for housing.

 Completing the Housing Application